HenryAdelaide/NextToGo/README.md

 This Project is built on UIKit and Combine written in Swift, no any other third party libraries or frameworks are imported

 ## Getting Started
-In order to run this project, simply download this project, then build and run.
+In order to run this project, simply download this project on develop branch, then build and run.

 ### Scope of this Project